zio/zio/docs/datatypes/contextual/index.md

   Console.printLine("Hello, World!")
 ```

-So finally when we provide a live version of `Console` service to our `effect`, it will be converted to an effect that doesn't require any environmental service:
+So when we provide a live version of `Console` service to our `effect`, it will be converted to an effect that doesn't require any environmental service:

 ```scala mdoc:compile-only
 val mainApp: ZIO[Any, IOException, Unit] = effect.provide(Console.live)